• Skip to primary navigation

 Vanilla Cheesecake

 This vanilla cheesecake really is perfect when you just want to enjoy a slice of cheesecake with some fruits or berries.
-Or use that leftover homemade lemon curd (see my delish recipe!).
-It's a white canvas that you can flavour with whatever your heart desires.
+Or use that leftover homemade lemon curd.
+It's a white canvas that you can flavor with whatever your heart desires.
 Drizzles of melted chocolate?
 White chocolate?
 Why not?

 It has this creamy and smooth texture that is just so satisfying.
 Not overly sweet.
-Combines perfectly with digestive biscuits that have a slight salty touch to them.
+Combines perfectly with digestive biscuits that have a slightly salty touch to them.

 What Biscuits To Use As The Base